haribharadwaj/SNAPlabCovid19ResponsePlan/README.rst

 It is unlikely that we will *need* to come into our lab space or use the carrels, but in case we do
 ===================================================================================================
+* **Per Gov. Holcomb's order, we are mandated to not come in.
+This section is therefore not relevant until the order is lifted.**
 * Reconsider carefully if you really need to be there.
 * Maintain at least 6 feet with any other individuals you see.
 If that doesn't seem possible, arrange to time-share with the other person and come back at a different time.
 * Please wipe down hard surfaces with Clorox wipes (available in the lab) when you first come in and when you are about to leave.